Ahmed Mansoor being held in “medieval conditions”, according to former UAE prisoner

 The former prisoner described the conditions in the isolation ward, where Mansoor is being held.
 He said many of the prisoners, some of whom have been there 20 years, do not receive medical care.

-The cells are 4 x 4 meters wide with a small window that only allows around three hours of sunlight a day.
-With the walls running up to 11 metres high, prisoners often have to shout to hear one another from cell to cell.
+The cells measure 2 x 2 meters with a small window that only allows around three hours of sunlight a day.
+With the walls running up to 11 metres high, prisoners have to shout to hear one another from cell to cell.
 The lights are very abrasive so detainees request them to be kept off most of the time.

 The former prisoner says that most of the people in the isolation ward are allowed to go to the canteen, except Mansoor, who receives his canteen items in his cell.
 He has not been allowed to leave the cell since his arrest, except for family visits.